NANDANAG0SWAMI/Ayush-health-app/README.md

 # AYUSH Health Tracker 🌿

-**AYUSH Health Tracker** is a beautifully crafted, mobile-first React application designed with a "Dark Luxury Wellness" aesthetic.
+**AYUSH Health Tracker** is a beautifully crafted, mobile-first React application designed with a "Luxury Wellness" aesthetic.
 It serves as a holistic health companion, integrating Ayurvedic principles, yoga, nutrition, and modern vital tracking into a single, intuitive interface.

 ---